 Supportive treatment:

-In supportive treatment, transfusion of packed red blood cells to maintain hemoglobin levels Transfusion depends upon the severity of the disease.
+In supportive treatment, transfusion of packed red blood cells is used to maintain hemoglobin levels.
+Transfusion depends upon the severity of the disease.

 Frequent Transfusion Complications:

-Frequent transfusions and admissions to the hospital lead to iron overload and blood-borne infections like Hepatitis B and C If not screened properly.
-In case of iron overload, iron deposition in the liver, spleen, and other tissues further needs a treatment called iron chelation therapy to decrease the amount of iron in the body
+Frequent transfusions and admissions to the hospital lead to iron overload and blood-borne infections such as Hepatitis B and C, if not screened properly.
+In case of iron overload, iron deposition in the liver, spleen, and other tissues further needs a treatment called iron chelation therapy to decrease the amount of iron in the body.

 - Pre-marital Testing /Screening of a Couple